MihaelaBr/portfolio/b_spotifydata.md

 				<header class="major">
 					<h3>Inspiration</h3>
 				</header>
 				<p>The project was inspired by a Women in Data Science (WiDS) Workshop on using Python for Spotify data analysis.
-I used it as an initial template to work with my own data and built on top of it in terms of visualisations features, metrics used and added, data analysed.
+I used it as an initial template to work with my own data and built on top of it in terms of visualisation features, metrics used and added, data analysed.
 Check out the workshop for steps on requesting your Spotify data. </p>
 				<ul class="actions">
 					<li><a href="https://youtu.be/2zaGRy54SV8?si=QNzIRVmkHMug-Sbx" class="button" target="_blank">WiDS Workshop</a></li>
 				</ul>